SiliconLabs/peripheral_examples/series2/eusart/spi_main_interrupt/readme.txt

 to be returned.

-The first byte of data to be transmitted (outbuf[0]) is written to the EUSART1_TXDATA register, after which the device enters the EM1 low-energy mode.
+The first byte of data to be transmitted (outbuf[0]) is written to the EUSARTn_TXDATA register, after which the device enters the EM1 low-energy mode.
 While the CPU is halted, the EUSART drives the CLK pin such that each pulse causes the byte written to TXDATA to be shifted out while an incoming byte is shifted into RXDATA one bit at a time.

-Once the last CLK pulse has been driven, the EUSART asserts its transmit complete flag (EUSART1_STATUS_TXC) and its associated interrupt request (EUSART1_IF_TXC).
-This causes the processor to exit the EM1 low-energy mode and enter the EUSART1_TX_IRQHandler() where the newly received byte is written to the inbuf[] array.
+Once the last CLK pulse has been driven, the EUSART asserts its transmit complete flag (EUSARTn_STATUS_TXC) and its associated interrupt request (EUSARTn_IF_TXC).
+This causes the processor to exit the EM1 low-energy mode and enter the EUSARTn_TX_IRQHandler() where the newly received byte is written to the inbuf[] array.
 If characters remain to be sent, the next byte is written to TXDATA, and the TXC interrupt flag is cleared before exiting the IRQ handler.